 How to Choose the Smartest Vehicle Restraint

-Aside from helping keep employees safe during loading, Rite-Hite vehicle restraints have the capability to deliver insights about loading dock productivity and performance to any connected device via the Opti-Vu® IIoT Platform.
+Aside from helping keep employees safe during loading, Rite-Hite vehicle restraints have the capability to deliver insights about loading dock productivity and performance from any connected device via the Smart Data and Analytics Platform.
 Manual and automatic smart equipment empowers facility managers to make data-driven decisions, such as identifying average load time, equipment faults, trending alerts and more!

 - Monitor real-time loading dock status.
 Optional Dok-Lok Dock Timer digitally displays total engagement time at each dock position to help dock attendants prioritize loads and avoid costly detention and demurrage charges.

 - Leverage loading dock analytics with current and historical Dok-Lok efficiency and utilization data to identify areas of operational improvement through robust reporting and intuitive dashboards.

 - Receive trending productivity alerts and review correct actions / next steps.